Pelvic floor problems can occur when the pelvic floor muscles are stretched, weakened or too tight.

 Pelvic floor exercises are most effective when individually tailored and monitored.
-If you are not sure that you are doing the squeezes right, or if you do not see a change in symptoms after three months, ask for help from your family doctor, a women's, men's and pelvic health physiotherapist or continence nurse.
+If you are not sure that you are doing the squeezes right, or if you do not see a change in symptoms after three months, ask for help from your family doctor, a Women's, Men's and Pelvic Health Physiotherapist or Nurse Continence Specialist.

 Visit the Pelvic Floor First website for more information on pelvic floor exercises and ways to modify your exercise routine to suit your pelvic floor strength.

 The exercises described above are only a guide and may not help if done incorrectly or if the training is inappropriate.
-Talk to your doctor, men's women's and pelvic health physiotherapist, or contact the National Continence Helpline on 1800 33 00 66 for further advice.
+Talk to your doctor, a Men's, Women's and Pelvic Health Physiotherapist, or contact the National Continence Helpline on 1800 33 00 66 for further advice.

 You can search for a list of women's, men's and pelvic health physiotherapists on the Australian Physiotherapy Association website and on our